 In SR, there is still a preferred notion of "simultaneity" if you pick a particular reference frame.
 I drew a picture of that in the previous post:

-Here Sue and Martha don't agree on whether p or q came first.
+Here Sue and Martha don't agree on whether or came first.
 But maybe Sue is objectively right and Martha objectively wrong?
 Somebody could still argue that there is a special inertial frame of reference with respect to which God happens to exist.
 In other words, God has no position, and yet he has a velocity?
 He is not an idol, a piece of wood or stone carved into an anthropomorphic form.
 Why should he be limited in this way.

 But in GR, spacetime is curved, and there are no inertial coordinate systems defined on the whole spacetime.
 You can divide Spacetime into Space and Time in any way you like, using wiggly surfaces (although one might want to restrict to surfaces which are everywhere spacelike).
 For example, the relationship between 2 coordinate systems could look like this:

-In GR is not always any particular connection between a given coordinate system and a given observer, so I have not drawn Sue and Martha in this picture, but I have still drawn the spacelike separated points p and q which are in an ambiguous time relation.
+In GR is not always any particular connection between a given coordinate system and a given observer, so I have not drawn Sue and Martha in this picture, but I have still drawn the spacelike separated points and which are in an ambiguous time relation.
 (Since spacetime is 4 dimensional, the time slices I've drawn actually represent 3 dimensional surfaces.)

 Of course, nothing stops you from choosing a funky coordinate system in Newtonian mechanics or SR either.
 For example, it is often convenient to choose a rotating frame of reference to follow a rotating body such as the Earth.
 Or a coordinate system which tracks an accelerating observer.
 (Many pop descriptions of GR give the false impression that you need GR to describe accelerating coordinate systems; this is obviously false since objects can accelerate even in Newtonian mechanics, and nobody can prevent you to choosing coordinates however you like no matter what the correct theory of physics is.)